Complete List of Rolex Daytona Models and Reference Numbers

 Rolex Daytona reference 6269

 If other Rolex Daytona watches are rare, this is an immensely special one.
 The reference 6269 is made in full 18k yellow gold.
 It is an Oyster with a screw-down and pusher.
-An early vintage Daytona made in full yellow gold is indeed extremely rare due to their limited group of buyers at the time.
+An early vintage Daytona made in full yellow gold is indeed extremely rare due to its limited group of buyers at the time.

 Rolex Daytona reference 6270